eric98040/eric98040.github.io/_pages/about.md

     <p>Korea University</p>
     <p>Seoul, Korea</p>
 news: true
-selected_papers: false
+selected_papers: true
 social: true
 ---

-**Research:** I am passionate about developing AI-driven approaches for semiconductor engineering, with a focus on generative models and their applications in 3D space.
-At Complex Data Analytics Lab (CDAL), under Prof. Seok Junhee's guidance, I work on simulator acceleration and inverse design of semiconductor devices using probabilistic generative models.
-My research interests span generative models (Diffusion, GANs), 3D reconstruction, neural rendering, and the integration of physics-based simulation with deep learning.
-Recent projects include DiffOptics (diffusion-based optical design generation) and OpticalGAN (power-wavelength conditional generation of photonic devices).
+**Research:** I am an undergraduate student in Semiconductor Engineering at Korea University.
+My research interests span generative models, reinforcement learning, and their applications in 3D space.
+At [Complex Data Analytics Lab](https://sites.google.com/view/ku-cdal) (CDAL), under Prof. Seok Junhee's guidance, I work on developing novel approaches using `probabilistic generative models` and `reinforcement learning algorithms`.
+My current research focuses on diffusion models, GANs, advanced RL algorithms (PPO, SAC), and their integration with neural rendering and 3D reconstruction.
+Recent projects include DiffOptics (diffusion-based optical design generation) and OpticalGAN (conditional generation with precise control parameters).

+In the realm of generative models, I'm particularly interested in exploring novel architectures that can handle complex 3D structures and multi-modal data.
+My work with diffusion models focuses on developing more efficient sampling strategies and improving the quality of generated samples through better noise scheduling and architectural innovations.
+In reinforcement learning, I'm investigating ways to combine model-based and model-free approaches for better sample efficiency and generalization.

+A significant part of my research involves integrating these different approaches - using generative models to create better environmental models for RL agents, and employing RL to optimize the generation process in diffusion models.
+I'm also exploring the potential of graph neural networks as a powerful tool for representing and learning complex relationships in both generative and reinforcement learning contexts.

-I'm a Semiconductor Engineering student at Korea University, where I explore the intersection of advanced semiconductor technology and artificial intelligence.
-My goal is to push the boundaries of semiconductor design and optimization through innovative AI applications.
-Beyond academics, I actively participate in research projects and maintain a [tech blog](https://www.jaewon.work) where I share insights about AI and semiconductor technology.
+Through my work at CDAL, I aim to advance both the theoretical understanding and practical applications of generative AI and reinforcement learning.
+Beyond technical implementation, I'm deeply interested in the mathematical foundations that underpin these models, particularly in optimization theory and probabilistic modeling.
+I maintain a [tech blog](https://www.jaewon.work) where I share insights about deep learning, generative models, and reinforcement learning algorithms.
----

-Write your biography here.
-Tell the world about yourself.
-Link to your favorite [subreddit](http://reddit.com).
-You can put a picture in, too.
-The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.

-Put your address / P.O. box / other info right below your picture.
-You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
-Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.

-Link to your social media connections, too.
-This theme is set up to use [Font Awesome icons](https://fontawesome.com/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
-Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.

----